rangle/a11y-violations-crawler/README.md

 ## Installation
 POC is using npm, expressjs
-Created using node v13.8
+Created using node v12

-Run npm install from the ./src folder
+Run `yarn` from the root folder

-## Running the crawler/checker from the browser
+## Running the crawler/checker from the browser (Via React Frontend)

-- `npm run start` from the ./src folder
-- navigated to localhost:3000
+- navigate to localhost:3000
 - on the homepage, there will be a small form to launch a scan
 - enter the url and if you want to scan as well, check the box
 - press the submit button
 - refresh once the scanning is completed

 ## Running the crawler from the command line
-- CD into the src/lib folder
+- CD into the packages/crawler-scanner/src/lib folder

 node crawler.js --siteUrl `<URL>` [--saveFile <string>]